-We are committed to supporting disabled people of all ages to progress towards and into work.
+We are committed to supporting everybody who wants to secure and sustain fair work.

-The new devolved employability service, Fair Start Scotland, will be voluntary and is designed to ensure that disabled people are offered appropriate support which identifies and develops their strengths.
+Our devolved employability service, Fair Start Scotland (FSS), is voluntary and is designed to ensure that disabled people are offered appropriate support which identifies and develops their strengths.

 Workplace Equality Fund

-We have set up the Workplace Equality Fund to help reduce employment inequalities, discrimination and barriers for minority ethnic people, women, disabled people and older workers.
+We set up the Workplace Equality Fund to help reduce employment inequalities, discrimination and barriers for minority ethnic people, women, disabled people, and older workers.

 13 projects were supported through the multi-year 2022 to 2024 Workplace Equality Fund, receiving £752,300 of funding in the first year.
 The fund is being administrated by Advice Direct Scotland.
 Find out more about the Workplace Equality Fund.